JulianNicholls/Raspberry-Pi-Misc/README.md

 Includes programs written in C, Python, Javascript, and a little Scratch.

-Libraries used: RPi.GPIO, gpiozero, wiringPi, pygame. and soon Pygame Zero.
+Libraries used: RPi.GPIO, gpiozero, wiringPi, pygame, python-cwiid, and soon Pygame Zero.

 ## c